“You may not have worked for me, but I worked for everyone!”

 “I was scared to death when he asked me why I had missing information!”

-“I had no problem whatsoever calling people out when they failed to complete a required task…without them offering any sort of explanation or apology.
+“I had no problem whatsoever calling people out when they failed to complete a required task…if they didn’t offer any sort of explanation or apology.
 I mean, seriously now, it was never a matter of them actually being too busy to comply.

 “I hated when people wouldn’t respond, not even to explain why they may have needed more time.
 That’s why I would always copy my boss & their boss on any type of request.